93million/certcache/README.md

 See [docs/Installing certcache server.md](docs/Installing%20certcache%20server.md) for more info

+#### Configure CertCache client

-## Installing CertCache client
+On your CertCache client instances, perform the following steps:

-  * Create a new directory with a file named `docker-compose.yml` with these contents:
+  * Create a directory with a file named `docker-compose.yml` with these contents:

 ```yaml
 version: '3.7'